peatiscoding/wowza-minio-upload/README.md

-# S3Upload
+# Minio (s3) Upload

+## General Information

+This project is the forked version from original Wowza's plugin [wse-plugin-s3upload](https://github.com/WowzaMediaSystems/wse-plugin-s3upload).
+The aim is to use this plugin to uplaod to Minio Server (s3 compatible) instead of AWS's S3 Servers.

+The current implementation of original plugin is not working with the custom endpoint such as Minio's URL, eg. http://localhost:9000, the endpoint is actually built from the bucket's regions.
+So I forked the source code and create my own.

+The main changes to original source code is just how we fixed the endpoint problem.
+As Minio implementation example.
+[Link](https://docs.min.io/docs/how-to-use-aws-sdk-for-java-with-minio-server.html).
+And I've also made some adjustment to the required parameters;

-The **ModuleS3Upload** module for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) automatically uploads finished recordings to an Amazon S3 bucket.
+The **ModuleMinioUpload** module for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) automatically uploads finished recordings to an Minio bucket (Compatible to AWS S3).
 It uses the Amazon Web Services (AWS) SDK for Java to upload the recorded files.

 ## Prerequisites
 Wowza Streaming Engine 4.7.2.02 or later is recommended.
 For earlier versions see note below regarding AWS SDK version.